you’re offended by my disrespectful treatment of religion, please

 THE RELIGIOUS MIND

-Religion is, by its nature, conservative in that it attempts to preserve and promote a set of ideas well-laid-out and rigidly fixed in their conclusions.
+Dogmatic religion is, by its nature, conservative in that it attempts to preserve and promote a set of ideas well-laid-out and rigidly fixed in their conclusions.
 Change causes religions to splinter; one sect welcoming a revised understanding and the other sect steadfastly resisting it1.
 Additionally, individual dissent provokes excommunication, ostracism, or other drastic responses.
-By and large, a religion lags its constituency; resisting change and being dragged forward only when intransigence is no longer viable.
+By and large, a dogmatic religion lags its constituency; resisting change and being dragged forward only when intransigence is no longer viable.

 The religious mind is loyal and accepts a number of stated and implied assumptions wholeheartedly.
 For example, I’ve never heard anyone in church or Sunday School question why we no longer have any prophetic abilities when our ancestors were assumed to be so adept at it.
 They no longer believe the story of Adam and Eve as literal or factual and yet they still think The Holy Bible is “the word of God.”
 I’ve never heard anyone question the ethics, morals and values behind the story of Abraham obediently willing to sacrifice his son, Issac, because God demanded it.
 It takes a religious mind to accept the basic Christian premise of Jesus’ death and resurrection being a fact and providing a vehicle for atonement and forgiveness.
 The scientific mind would require some logic, some evidence or some examples.
 The religious mind accepts the improbable facts and the unfair and unreasonable restrictions without question.